 Prop.
 R's major construction at Cuyamaca College drew to a close in 2011 with the expansion of the LRC.
-Other campus highlights during those years included music instructor Pat Setzer's selection as one of four community college instructors statewide to win the 2010 Hayward Award for Excellence in Education, and in 2011, the appointment of Dr. Mark J. Zacovic to the post of college president.
+Other campus highlights during those years included music instructor Pat Setzer's (now Vice President of Instruction) selection as one of four community college instructors statewide to win the 2010 Hayward Award for Excellence in Education, and in 2011, the appointment of Dr. Mark J. Zacovic to the post of college president.